← Index · pp. 54–55

 And the chairs are stacked

-That's Midnight Church Aftermath
+That's Midnight church aftermath

-When the silence brings the
+When the silence brings what the

-Sermon back
+Sermon lacks

-That's Midnight Church Aftermath
+That's Midnight church aftermath

 I think I'll keep my black sheep halo